zangsir/Native-to-Pinyin/README.md

 you can use the ConversionN2p.jar file directly with a command line argument (which is the text file consisting of Chinese character texts).

-On the directory that contains this jar file and a text file, for example, do:
+On Unix shell, in the directory that contains this jar file and a text file, for example, do:
 ```

 $java -jar ConversionN2p.jar ./lyrics.txt